Chris Montez: Later years

 Montez recorded three more albums for A&M: Time After Time, Foolin' Around, and Watch What Happens.
 None of these albums mirrored the success of The More I See You.
 The title track "Time After Time", did reach No. 36 on the Billboard Hot 100, but no other singles made the top 40.
 Subsequent singles hit below the top 40, or only on the Billboard Easy Listening Top 40.
 Following the release of Watch What Happens in 1968, Montez left A&M Records.

-In November 1972, Montez charted a Latin hit in Brazil: "Loco Por Ti (Crazy About You)".
+In 1972, Montez charted a Latin hit in the Netherlands: "Loco Por Ti (Crazy About You)".
+The Following year he scored within the top-5 on the Dutch pop charts with "Ay No Digas".

 Montez resurfaced in 1974 at CBS Records, with the release of The Best of Chris Montez, a mix of both old and new recordings.

 Montez recorded one more album for CBS: Raza: Ay No Digas, which did well internationally, but failed to make an impact in the US.
 His final album, with exclusively Spanish-language material, was Cartas de Amor, released in 1983.

 "Let's Dance" appeared on the soundtrack of John Landis's Animal House.
 In 2013, the song was used as a jingle for a DSW Shoe Warehouse commercial.